berrueta/berrueta.github.io/_posts/2025-06-08-nullability-annotations.md

 `javax.annotation` package, and that is the origin of `javax.annotation.Nullable` and `javax.annotation.Nonnull`.

 However, the JSR was never completed and thus the annotations were never standardized.
 The JSR has been in a dormant state for 20 years.
-Therefore, the despite their official-looking name, those annotations are not part of the Java specifications, and therefore they lack any official standing.
+Therefore, the despite their official-looking package name, those annotations are not part of the Java specifications, and therefore they lack any official standing.
 The only way to get them is to include a dependency.
-However, to make things more complicated, FindBugs had a complicated history.
+Furthermore, FindBugs had a complicated history.
 For a while it was hosted in SourceForge, and its binary artifacts were published under the Maven `packageId` of `net.sourceforge.findbugs` (note that Maven `packageId` did not match the Java package name).
 Later the source code moved to Google Code (both SourceForge and Google Code were predecessors to GitHub), and the binary artifacts were